2015 Winter Enrichment

-The 2014 series will begin on January 9 and continue through March 13.
+The 2015 series runs January 8 through March 12.
 We meet on Thursday mornings from 9 to 11:30 a.m. in the Arboretum Visitor Center auditorium.
-Coffee will be available starting at 8:30; programs will begin promptly at 9.
+Coffee will be available starting at 8:30; programs begin promptly at 9.